Lynch08/Pands-Project2021/README.md

 The histographs indicated the varience spread with wide data range on the petal measurments and the barchart then confirmed this clearly showing the setsosa was far smaller than the other two species.
 In contrast the sepal values were far closer together in the barchart and the histogram showed the varience was much more clustered.

 Next I decided to analyse the data using a very simple but effective tool in the seaborn liberary called pairplot - this allows you to visualise the measurements between each variable, and distingusihes by object type(species).
 A pairplot allows us to see both distribution of single variables (Univariate histograms) and relationships between two variables(Scatter plots).
-Pair plots are a great method to identify trends for follow-up analysis and, fortunately, are easily implemented in Python.
+Pair plots are a great method to identify trends for follow-up analysis and, fortunately, are easily implemented in Python.[13](https://www.kaggle.com/mervinpraison/seaborn-pairplot-with-iris-dataset)

 ![](Images/Pairplot.png)

 When looking at the pairplot scatter plots it is clear from a glance that Iris-Setsosa is linerary sepreaple in almost all cases from the other species.
 Both sepal and petal length are significanly smaller than the Iris-Versicolor and Iris-Virginca and from the histogram we again can clearly see the Iris-setsosa is far smaller and the vairence of the petal lenght was smaller so most likly more distinct.
 As I did my research on how to read these plots correctly, I was a little fearful I would make some false assumptions based off my limited experience analyzing data in this format.
 To verify my analysis I went back to the discribe function, however this time I grouped the data by species and ran it to make it easier for comparison.
 In doing this I was able to make assumptions based off my reading of the plots and verify my assumptions with the figures provided - this was added to my data summary (summary.txt file).
-From the pairplot and the breakdown of the numeriacl data by species I reached some of my first conclusions.
+From the pairplot and the breakdown of the numerical data by species I reached some of my first conclusions.

 ![](Images/SummaryPetal.PNG)
 ![](Images/SummarySepal.png)